Peripheral Artery Disease Treatment

 Types of bypass

-How vascular bypass surgery is performed?
+How is vascular bypass surgery performed?

-Surgeon takes the graft from your body, as it is preferred to have to natural graft over the artificial one.
-They take it from groin area, inner knee, foot or a calf.
+Doctor’s give you the anaesthesia to remain relaxed and sleep throughout the procedure.
+If there is a need for blood, the blood transfusion is done.
+The surgeon takes the graft from your body, as it is preferred to have to natural graft over the artificial one.
+They take it from the groin area, inner knee, foot or calf.

-There are chances that your graft may get blocked again in future, in that case, either you go through a catheter procedure or new bypass surgery
+There are chances that your graft may get blocked again in future; in that case, either you go through a catheter procedure or new bypass surgery.